bannerloginleft

 There are three plans popularly recommended.

-Plan A. Between Chongqing and Wuhan
+Between Chongqing and Wuhan

 Plan A takes 3-4 nights and 4 days down stream and 5 nights and 6 days upstream.
-This is the most popular plan for it includes the splendid Three Gorges, Great Dam with a culture excursion to Jingzhou (Shashi) - a historical and cultural city and Wuhan - another important industrial and commercial centre in the central part of China.
+This is the most popular plan for it includes the splendid Three Gorges, Three Gorges Dam with a culture excursion to Jingzhou (Shashi) - a historical and cultural city and Wuhan - another important industrial and commercial centre in the central part of China.
 If you have not purchased transportation and you are responsible for getting to the ship, this plan is a favoutite choice because both in Chongqing and Wuhan it is very convenient for you to take a plane to most of the big cities in China.
 Of course this plan is more expensive.

 Advantages: